Neapolitan Pizza Temperatures: 5 Tips for Gas Ovens

 Beyond the Home Oven: Considering Dedicated Units

 While these gas oven techniques allow you to create impressive Neapolitan-style pizzas, it’s important to acknowledge that achieving the truly instantaneous, 60-second bake of an authentic 900°F+ wood-fired or dedicated outdoor gas pizza oven is incredibly difficult within a conventional appliance.
-For those seeking the ultimate Neapolitan experience with minimal compromise, dedicated outdoor Pizza Ovens are an option.
+For those seeking the ultimate Neapolitan experience with minimal compromise, dedicated outdoor pizza ovens are an option.
 However, for most home cooks, mastering the gas oven techniques detailed here will yield delicious, satisfying results that capture the essence of Neapolitan pizza without the need for specialized outdoor equipment.

 Conclusion